cemulate/oracles-randomizer-web/README.md

 The randomizer program(s) themselves are actually written in Go.
 This web interface works by running a WebAssembly build of the actual randomizer(s) entirely client-side in your browser.
 This means
-* A **slow network connection** may be prohibitive to run this app, as binaries of the randomizers have to be downloaded over the network
+* A **slow network connection** may be prohibitive to run this app, as binaries of the randomizers have to be downloaded over the network, which are about 2MB+ gzipped (they are cached afterward).
 * Running the app on a **mobile device** could be slow, as the it uses the processing power of the device itself entirely in the browser (no server is involved).

 ## Technical details